caelchristian/Dino-Runner/README.md

 ## Run the dino executable inside cmake-build-debug
 ####(project root dir)/make-build-debug/dino

 ### If the compiler cannot find <SFML/Graphics.hpp> you may need to add SFML libraries manually.
-Refer to the online documentation here:
+Refer to the SFML documentation above.
-#### Download your systems

 ## Grade: 100
 #### All requirements were met, as well as use of a different API than the starter code that was provided was a great challenge.